coreydaley/os/README.md

 ### Using Install Configs
 You can create install configs using the `openshift-install create install-config` command
-and store them in `$HOME/.openshift/configs` and use them with this script using the `os --cloudconfig <type>` where `<type>` is one of aws, gce, or azure.
+and store them in `$HOME/.openshift/configs` and use them with this script using the `os --cloud-config <type>` where `<type>` is one of aws, gce, or azure.
+You can templatize them by replacing the generated pull secret with `$PullSecret` and the ssh key with `$SSHPublicKey` and the script will auto-populate them for you when the configs are copied.
+See the provided example configs in the `sample-configs` folder in this repository for more information.
-You will need to name your install configs like `install-config-<type>.yaml` for this script to pick them up.
+You will need to name your install configs like `install-config-<type>.yaml.tmpl` for this script to pick them up.

+### Pull Secret
+You will need to store your pull secrets in `~/.openshift/pull-secret.json` for them to be picked up by this script, or use `--pull-secret` to set the location that you would like to use.

 ## os
 It is recommended that you symlink this file into your `~/bin` directory